-The Southern Kitchen Garden will be a welcome companion to gardeners in warm climates.
+The Southern Kitchen Garden will be a welcome companion to southern gardeners in warm climates.

-When it comes to good books on kitchen gardening, readers in warm climates have too often been left out in the cold.
+When it comes to good kitchen gardening books, readers in warm climates have too often been left out in the cold.
 It is for this reason that The Southern Kitchen Garden, by William D. Adams and Thomas R. Leroy (Taylor Trade Publishing), will be as welcome a proposition to southern gardeners as a cool glass of lemonade on a steamy August day.

 The authors have produced a solid book with a message that bears repeating: While kitchen gardening may be a universal language spoken in all parts of the world, it’s a language with many unique dialects and accents, including a charming southern drawl.